cspr-rad/kairos-spec/src/spec.typ

 The product should be a centralized solution for this initial version 0.1.

-The utilized proving system should be zero knowledge.
+The used proving system should be zero knowledge.

 == Features